 Amaranta is an art educator, an artist, an arts facilitator, a mother and an arts advocate.
-Since 2000, she has worked extensively with many arts organizations, non-profits, museums, community center, private and public schools.
+Since 2000, she has worked extensively with many arts organizations, non-profits, museums, community center, private and public schools to bring Arts Education to underserved youth.
 She volunteered at La Casa de Artes, White Center for the Arts and currently involved with South Park Arts.

 Her vision and ambition with her school its to celebrate other cultures and reserve their identity by making art.
 To learn about the changes our world is getting from the environmental going of view to social justice and to inspire others to do the same.